-It is critical to note that the PSC requires that all school districts must annually file a sworn statement of student transportation data for the prior and current school years with the PDE in order to be eligible for the transportation subsidies.
-It is essential that the District accurately report transportation data to the PDE and retain the supporting documentation for this transportation data.
-Further, the sworn statement of student transportation data should not be filed with the state Secretary of Education unless the data has been double checked for accuracy by personnel trained on the PDE's reporting requirements.
+It is essential that the District accurately report transportation data to PDE.
+Further, the sworn statement of student transportation data should not be filed with the state Secretary of Education unless the data has been double checked for accuracy by personnel trained on PDE's reporting requirements.

-We provided the PDE with reports detailing the nonpublic school student reporting errors for the 2014-15, 2015-16, and 2016-17 school years.
-The PDE requires these reports to verify the overpayment to the District.
-The District's future transportation subsidies should be adjusted by the amount of the overpayment.
+We provided PDE with reports detailing the nonpublic school student reporting errors for the 2014-15, 2015-16, 2016-17, and 2017-18 school years.
+PDE requires these reports to verify the underpayment to the District.